Synnotech-AG/Synnotech.RavenDB/README.md

 }
 ```

-In this example, a `Func<IGetContactsSession` is injected into the controller.
+In this example, a `Func<IGetContactsSession>` is injected into the controller.
 This factory delegate is used to instantiate the session once the parameters are validated.
 We recommend that you do not register your session as "scoped", but rather as transient with your DI container (because it's the controllers responsibility to properly open and close the session).
 This allows you to test if the session is disposed correctly without setting up the whole ASP.NET Core ecosystem to instantiate the controller.

-For this to work, we suggest that you use a DI container like [LightInject](https://github.com/seesharper/LightInject) that automatically provides you with [function factories](https://www.lightinject.net/#function-factories) once you have registered a type.
++

 ## Sessions that manipulate data